Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 <div style="text-align: justify">
 <p> The method requires an arbitrary function as an argument, and can also take
-an optional second matrix, B. If B is supplied, then the function must be a function of two variables (these will be the elements in the i,j positions of the two matrices).</p>
+an optional second matrix, B. If B is supplied, then the function must be a function of two variables (these will be the elements in the $i,j$ positions of the two matrices).</p>

 <p>We loop over the row and column indices of the matrix and, depending on the